prometheus-operator/prometheus-operator/contrib/kube-prometheus/docs/kube-prometheus-on-kubeadm.md

   address: 0.0.0.0
 ```

 Notice the `schedulerExtraArgs` and `controllerManagerExtraArgs`.
 This exposes the `kube-controller-manager` and `kube-scheduler` services to the rest of the cluster.
+If you have kubernetes core components as pods in the kube-system namespace, ensure that the `kube-prometheus-exporter-kube-scheduler` and `kube-prometheus-exporter-kube-controller-manager` services' `spec.selector` values match those of pods.

 In addition, we will be using `node-exporter` to monitor the `cAdvisor` service on all the nodes.
 This, however requires a change to the `kubelet` service on the master as well as all the nodes.
 According to the Kubernetes documentation